 Economic and Fiscal Performance#

-New Zealand has one of the highest labour participation rates in the OECD, at just over 70% of the working age population.
-New Zealand's unemployment rate in the March 2021 quarter was 4.7%, after briefly rising above 5% in the middle of 2020.
-The unemployment rate is expected to narrow over the forecast horizon, reaching around 4% by 2025.
+New Zealand has one of the highest labour participation rates in the OECD, at 72% of the working age population.
+New Zealand's unemployment rate in the March 2023 quarter was 3.4%, a near record low.
+With slowing activity, Treasury expects the unemployment rate to rise above 5% in 2024, before declining to 4.8% by the end of the forecast period.

 Current Fiscal Strategy#